 - 1 cup soft bread crumbs

-- Sort beans and rinse with cold water.
-Place beans in a Dutch oven; add water to cover by 2 in.
+- Place beans in a Dutch oven; add water to cover by 2 in.
 Bring to a boil; boil for 2 minutes.
-Remove from the heat; cover and let soak for 1-4 hour hours or until beans are softened.
+Remove from the heat; cover and let stand for 1 hour.
 Drain and discard liquid.
-Return beans to Dutch oven and set aside.
+Return beans to pan and set aside.

 Originally published as Michigan Beans N Sausage in Taste of Home February/March 1999, p44